P1kachu/ProgrammingLearning/README.md

 You will need to add the corresponding headers/library/etc.

-Languages currently available:
+###Languages currently available
 - C
-- Swift
 - C#
 - C++
-- Python
-- Python3
+- Bash
 - Java
+- Swift
 - Fantom
 - GoLang
+- Python
+- Python3
 - LOLCODE
-- Bash

 Languages on their way:
 - No other (for the moment)